VSCode-Fuzzy-Search/VSCode-Fuzzy-Search/spikes/Khoa/search-master-extension/README.md

-# Infinite POC for Visual Studio Code
+# Search Master for Visual Studio Code

 This extension will demonstrate most of the vs code extension capabilities.